Languages to learn

 Here are some of the languages I am learning or shall learn.

 I’d like to read German literature and visit Germany someday.
-Originally I studied it as an elective in school.
-It was very fun — my teacher grew up in Germany, and she’d tell this young American audience all about the country — how they had a shopping street called Der Zeil, were blunt but loyal friends, earned money for recycling, ate white asparagus, made politically satirical parade floats for Karneval, and so on.
-So in addition to the perk of German literature, I associate it with fond memories.
+Besides, I associate it with fond memories of my old school.
+My German class’ teacher grew up in Germany, and she’d tell this young American audience all about the country — how they had a shopping street called Der Zeil, were blunt but loyal friends, earned money for recycling, ate white asparagus, made politically satirical parade floats for Karneval, and so on.

 I’d like to read Roman literature — Virgil, Juvenal, the works.
 I also find the sound and grammar beautiful.

-Almost all of my interests align with the strong suits of Russian culture – literature, classical music, art, modern history, ice-skating, and physics.
+Almost all of my interests align with the strong suits of Russian culture – literature, classical music, art, ice-skating, ballet, and physics.
 I also happen to think Russian is the most beautiful language.
 I like the Slavic languages generally, but unlike the other ones, Russian’s spoken by many people.

 Russian cursive isn’t as hard as people say it is, and you can get used to the grammar and the prefixes of verbs of motion with good textbooks (I recommend this) and practice.
 The most difficult part in the long term seems to be memorizing different verbs’ conjugations.

 It is an abundant language in terms of resources.
 There are tons of YouTube channels and Quizlet/Anki decks you can use and large social media platforms exclusively using the language.
-Its yields are very rich, too — I was able to read Russian poetry after only a year, and it is genuinely some of the best poetry I’ve read; the music is great, too.
-Because of the Russian-speaking diaspora created by the current war, I’ve used it the most of all my languages.
-Even if you never meet Russian speakers, it may help you understand Serbian, Ukrainian, Polish, and so on.
-(Although learning Interslavic is better for that purpose.)
+Its yields are very rich, too — at this point, I don’t even engage with its music and poetry to learn, just to enjoy them because they’re good.
+Even if you never meet Russian speakers, it may help you understand Serbian, Ukrainian, Polish, and so on (though learning Interslavic is better for that purpose.)

 I have heard stories online of people recieving comments about “supporting imperialism/the war” when they say they’re learning Russian.
 In my experience, though, pretty much everyone offline is normal about it.
 If anything, though, learning Russian may help in antiwar efforts — I know Ukrainian refugees that don’t speak a speck of English and need stuff translated into Russian, and if anything, I regret not learning the language earlier to help them.
-But depending on where you live, all this might be different.
+They must be very confused and lonely.

 As a Vietnamese-American, I dine, shop, celebrate holidays, and generally hang out in places where people expect me to speak the language.
 It’s almost shameful when I cannot, and even more so that I can speak a bunch of Western languages better.